VSCodeVim/Vim/README.md

 | vim.timeout      | Timeout in milliseconds for remapped commands                                                                                                                                                                                                                         | Number  | 1000          |
 | vim.whichwrap    | Controls wrapping at beginning and end of line.
 Comma-separated set of keys that should wrap to next/previous line.
 Arrow keys are represented by `[` and `]` in insert mode, `<` and `>` in normal and visual mode.
 To wrap "everything", set this to `h,l,<,>,[,]`. | String  | ``            |
 | vim.report       | Threshold for reporting number of lines changed.                                                                                                                                                                                                                      | Number  | 2             |

+## .vimrc support

+> :warning: .vimrc support is currently experimental.
+Only remaps are supported, and you may experience bugs.
+Please [report them](https://github.com/VSCodeVim/Vim/issues/new?template=bug_report.md)!

+Set `vim.vimrc.enable` to `true` and set `vim.vimrc.path` appropriately.

 ## 🖱️ Multi-Cursor Mode